New Non-Invasive Genetic Hair Loss Test Predicts Treatment’s Response in Women

 “If a woman’s score on this test shows a strong androgen sensitivity (bi-allelic CAG repeat score), she’s likely to have a benefit from treatment with finasteride,” Dr. Bauman said.
 “In fact, early studies suggest that she could see a 25-percent improvement in her hair count within the first six months.”

-Dr. Bauman is one of the first U.S. physicians to be able to provide this test for women with hair loss.
+Dr. Bauman is one of the first U.S. physicians to be able to provide this genetic hair loss test for women.

 Dr. Bauman recommends that those concerned about hair loss seek advice from medical professionals who have experience and expertise in diagnosis and have access to results-tracking technology–like microscopic hair density measurements and the HairCheck Trichometer–before starting any therapy.
 For more information, visit his website at baumanmedical.com.